 As we walk the terrain of Sleepy Hollow and Tarrytown today, we encounter the great products of Jervis’s skill and imagination.
 There is no doubt that his productions transformed this community in many fundamental ways.
 The Hudson River Railroad is just one imposing example—still significant and still in operation after 170 years.

 Personally, I do not tend to get unduly excited over large industrial achievements.
-One day perhaps I will write more on that subject.
 Nevertheless, a few years ago I was asked to write a book about the communities scattered along the Hudson River Railroad line.
-In the process of researching and writing that project I came to the startling realization that if my story had a hero it was American civil engineering, and specifically John B. Jervis.
-My admiration for him stemmed, not just from his conception of the Hudson River Railroad, but also his groundbreaking locomotive design, his remarkable bridging of the Harlem River, the aqueducts that facilitated public health, community growth, and fire prevention, and the canals that enabled commerce and travel between vast regions of the United States in its early decades .
+In the process of researching and writing that project I came to the startling realization that, if my story had a hero, it was American civil engineering, and specifically John B. Jervis.
+My admiration for his achievement stemmed, not just from his conception of the Hudson River Railroad, but also his groundbreaking locomotive design, his remarkable bridging of the Harlem River, the aqueducts he designed that facilitated public health, community growth, and fire prevention.
+Then there were the canals he designed that enabled commerce and travel between vast regions of the United States in its early decades .

-This year, 2018, is the 200th anniversary of the promotion of John B. Jervis from “axeman” to “target man,” a seemingly modest promotion that would nevertheless have a dramatic impact on American civil engineering.
+The year, 2018, was the 200th anniversary of the promotion of John B. Jervis from “axeman” to “target man,” a seemingly modest promotion that would nevertheless make a dramatic impact on American civil engineering.
 It was only a “leg up” for Jervis, a young man working on the first stages of construction of the Erie Canal, but it was to put him on the bottom rung of a career path in the nascent field of United States engineering.

 I may here remark that I regard it a great error to bring up a boy without giving him the training of a regular vocation.
 But my home was pleasant, and my father needed my services; and though he manifested anxiety in regard to my future, he could not overcome the urgency of my usefulness with him.